ottlinger/sb3-filter-problem/README.md

 ```
 Launch the app via [localhost:8080](http://localhost:8080)
 and log in.
-After a successful login you may logout again.
+After a successful login you may log out again.

 ### Problematic application with SB4